Dr. Agatha Murray

 Psychologists have graduate-level training (Master's or PhD) in a specific branch of psychology, for example, counselling; their main treatment modality is "talk therapy" and behavioural interventions (such as cognitive-behavioural therapy) and they do not prescribe medication.
 Psychologists' services are generally not covered by the public health care system.

 Psychiatrists are medical doctors with expertise in mental health.
 They are allowed to prescribe medication, and this tends to be their main treatment modality.
 In Canada, psychiatrists' services are paid for by the public health care system.
-To see a psychiatrist, you need a referral from a family doctor (general practitioner) or access through a hospital-based program.
+To see a psychiatrist, you typically need a referral from a family doctor or access through a hospital-based program.

 Anyone who provides counselling can call themselves a counsellor as it is not currently a regulated title in Alberta.
-It is in your best interest to seek out a counsellor who is a member of a regulatory body that provides registration or licensing (such as the College of Alberta Psychologists), because this indicates the provider has met defined standards of training and must follow certain practice guidelines, and you have recourse in the event you ever wish to make a formal complaint.
+It is in your best interest to seek out someone who is a member of a regulatory body that provides registration or licensing (such as the College of Alberta Psychologists), because this indicates the provider has met defined standards of training and must follow certain practice guidelines, and you have recourse in the event you ever wish to make a formal complaint.

 Do I need a doctor's referral to see a psychologist?
 Does a doctor's referral cover the fee?